 On behalf of The Law Office of Gustavo E. Frances, P.A.

 Working out your visitation schedule can be challenging, particularly if you went through a contentious divorce.
 While it is natural for both parents to want to spend more time with the kids, this should not create unnecessary arguments, especially during the holidays.
 This is the time to create lasting memories your kids will talk about when they are adults.
-Contact a Fort Lauderdale time sharing attorney to help you make the right decisions for you and your family.
+Contact a Fort Lauderdale time-sharing lawyer to help you make the right decisions for you and your family.
 It is common for divorced parents to submit applications during this time of the year due to a former spouse not respecting a visitation schedule.

 Visitation or timesharing in Florida is the time each parent spends with the children after divorce.
 Timesharing is also an important factor that helps determine child support.
 You should work out a timesharing schedule with your attorney but just remember the court must first approve it.
 Even when you and your former spouse agree on a parenting plan, the court will need to approve it otherwise it is not enforceable.
 In other words, if your former spouse doesn’t respect the schedule, you have no legal grounds to enforce the agreement because it was never made legal.